 Tellus offers great speakers and events on topics ranging from astronomy to paleontology.
 Below is a list of the upcoming speakers.
-All lectures are free for members and included in the cost of museum admission for non-members.
 Galleries will remain open until 9 PM.

 Non-Members: Regular Admission

 Need a dose of science?
 Come get your fix at Tellus Science Museum – the Museum will be open until 9 PM and the Observatory will be open until 10 PM.

 You can take in a lecture about Meteorite “Hammers” at 7 PM.
 Come hear Anita Westlake describe space rocks and how we can learn from their journey to Earth.
 Read more about the lecture below.

 As an added bonus, guests can enjoy a FREE planetarium show with admission.
 We want you to check out our new super resolution planetarium projector and there’s no better way to do that than to offer a FREE show!